StephenBanbury/jekyll-blank-template/_posts/GAM720/2020-02-17-dog-walker-simulator-interactive-novel.markdown

     <img src="\images\ren-py-main.png">
 </div>

-It seems to be a simple way to produce interactive text (see [Cybertext](http://www.autzones.com/din6000/textes/semaine09/Aarseth(1997).pdf)) which requires the reader/player to make choices along the way, causing the narrative to fork and head in directions that are the result of the decision that have been made.
+Ren'Py seems to be a simple way to produce interactive text (see [Cybertext](http://www.autzones.com/din6000/textes/semaine09/Aarseth(1997).pdf)) which requires the reader/player to make choices along the way, causing the narrative to fork and head in directions that are the result of the decision that have been made.
 Its multi-platform nature and portability makes it particulary interesting due to the possibility of creating simple demos that are easily made available.
 Ren'Py scripts are simple text files that follow a simple syntax.

 # [Fungus](https://assetstore.unity.com/packages/templates/systems/fungus-34184)